 Gary began his career as a law clerk for Associate Justice J. William Copeland of the North Carolina Supreme Court.
 Since that time, he has participated in over 125 appeals.
 He has argued before the U.S. Court of Appeals for the Fourth Circuit, the North Carolina Supreme Court, and the North Carolina Court of Appeals.
 He has also represented clients before the United States Supreme Court.

 Gary’s appellate practice has included cases involving financial regulation, lawyer professional liability, professional licensing, insurance regulation, municipal liability and civil rights actions.
 He has frequently been retained to assist other lawyers and firms in appellate matters and to advise on appellate procedure.
 Gary served on the Appellate Rules Committee of the North Carolina Bar Association for fourteen years.

-Gary has decades of experience representing companies of all sizes in a wide range of disputes.
+Gary has decades of experience representing companies of all sizes in an array of disputes.

-Gary has decades of experience representing businesses and governments of all sizes in a wide range of disputes.
+Gary has decades of experience representing businesses and governments of all sizes in a variety of disputes.

 Gary Parsons handles trials and appeals in state and federal courts throughout North Carolina and adjoining states.

 He represents businesses ranging in size from Fortune 100 to regional and local companies, as well as local governments.
 He has represented clients in the energy, pharmaceutical, automotive, internet information, healthcare, communications and insurance industries.
 He has litigated business disputes, intellectual property, antitrust, catastrophic personal injury, wrongful death, mass tort, lawyer malpractice, civil rights, and insurance coverage and bad faith claims.
 He also has significant experience in litigating regulatory disputes and professional disciplinary hearings before state administrative agencies.